-Michael Jolley dropped out of football at 16 and ended up working for HSBC in New York, but now he’s back in football and, remarkably, managing in the Swedish top flight.
+Michael Jolley dropped out of football at 16 and ended up working for HSBC in New York, but remarkably he worked his way back into the game and in 2018 became manager of Grimsby Town.

-Born in Sheffield, he had dreams of becoming a footballer but was released by Barnsley when he was 16 and gave up the game, going on to study economics at Cambridge University.
+Born in Sheffield, Jolley had dreams of becoming a footballer but was released by Barnsley when he was 16 and gave up the game, going on to study economics at Cambridge University instead.

 He was working for HSBC in their London office within a year of his graduation, and before long he was transferred to New York, where he was less than a mile away from the 9/11 terror attacks, a day which saw him lose one of his closest friends in the US.

-Then, in June of this year, Jolley was given the opportunity to go to Sweden and manage a team in his own right.
+Then, in June 2017 Jolley was given the opportunity to go to Sweden and manage a team in his own right.

-“From a football side of things, I’m trying to make changes, but I can’t change too much too quickly,” Jolley told us earlier this month.
+“From a football side of things, I’m trying to make changes, but I can’t change too much too quickly,” he said.
 “I’ve joined a team that’s bottom of the league and in a relegation fight, so my eyes are open on that.

 “I think we’ve made progress in certain areas structurally, but that hasn’t yet transferred into results on the pitch.”